simonewebdesign/simonewebdesign/source/_posts/2012-12-18-101-web-socket-protocol-handshake.md

 <hr />

 <p>
-  At this stage you should have downloaded and installed <a href="https://nodejs.org/download/" target="_blank" rel="nofollow">Node.js</a>: the procedure is slightly different for every operating system; just make sure to download the right installer.
+  At this stage you should have downloaded and installed <a href="https://nodejs.org/download/" target="_blank" rel="external nofollow">Node.js</a>: the procedure is slightly different for every operating system; just make sure to download the right installer.
 </p>

 <p>